Fedosin/installer/docs/user/openstack/README.md

 ## OpenStack Credentials

 You must have a `clouds.yaml` file in order to run the installer.
-The installer will look for a clouds.yaml file in the following locations in order:
+The installer will look for a `clouds.yaml` file in the following locations in order:

-1. OS_CLIENT_CONFIG_FILE
+1. Value of `OS_CLIENT_CONFIG_FILE` environment variable
 2. Current directory
-3. unix-specific user config directory (~/.config/openstack/clouds.yaml)
+3. unix-specific user config directory (`~/.config/openstack/clouds.yaml`)
-4. unix-specific site config directory (/etc/openstack/clouds.yaml)
+4. unix-specific site config directory (`/etc/openstack/clouds.yaml`)

 In many OpenStack distributions, you can generate a `clouds.yaml` file through Horizon.
 Otherwise, you can make a `clouds.yaml` file yourself.
 Information on this file can be found [here](https://docs.openstack.org/openstacksdk/latest/user/config/configuration.html#config-files) and it looks like: